superriya/assignment_job/README.md

 ## code not working in safari browser due to access control checks.(CORS).
-I've tried below options to resolve the CORS issue, but all options get failed to resolved it.
+I've tried below options with the help of google/stackoverflow to resolve the CORS issue, but all options get failed to resolved it.
 - I've tried to pass "mode": "cors" argument with url.
 - I've tried Configuring the Proxy Manually

-## For chrome browser I've used Allow CORS extension
+## For chrome browser I've used Allow CORS extension.

+#### I'll try to solve.